pinfactory/pinfactory/doc/TRADERS.md

 convince others to help them with.

-Likely to try to get out of these positions by buying UNFIXED close to the maturity date.
+Likely to try to get out of these positions by buying UNFIXED to offset them later.

 Sniper